 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment Task Weighting Social media audit and analysis report 35% Portfolio of practical media production 20% Social media strategy report 45%
+Assessment Task Weighting Course Learning Outcome(s) Social media audit and analysis 40% 3 Portfolio of practical media production 40% 4 Exegesis 20% 1, 2